monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line is a script to duplicate the last line of a file 10-no_more_js is a script that deletes all js files 11-directories counts the number of directories
+9-duplicate_last_line is a script to duplicate the last line of a file 10-no_more_js is a script that deletes all js files 11-directories counts the number of directories 12-newest_files is ascript to list files in order of creation